Please ensure Javascript is enabled for purposes of website accessibility

 11:00 AM | Stage

-Join us in celebrating the most outstanding artists of this year’s Fair.
-We will be handing out $40,000+ cash and in-kind awards supported by a wonderful circle of donors and businesses.
+We celebrated the most outstanding artists of this year’s Fair.
+We handed out $40,000+ cash and in-kind awards supported by a wonderful circle of donors and businesses.

 Moskitto Bar